Locked

 ‘Every Secret Is a Little Casket’, ‘Death of a Neighbor’, ‘To Live’

 Every Secret is a Little Casket When we got to my father’s grave, my mother apologized.
 Anthills puckered at the seams of the grave.
 Crabgrass hemmed in the nameplate.
 It was a flat grave, not high but deep.
 Another beside it with her name and single date seemed to wait, undisturbed.
 Seemed to wait.
 Tending was what she thought she hadn’t done: tiny minutes unstitched . . .
-RESTRICTED CONTENT Tbis content is restricted to
+Subscriber Access Required This article is available

 Read More »